ggreer/geoff.greer.fm/_posts/2017-02-28-software-rot.md

 > In CPython, the global interpreter lock, or GIL, is a mutex that prevents multiple native threads from executing Python bytecodes at once.
 This lock is necessary mainly because CPython's memory management is not thread-safe.
 (However, since the GIL exists, other features have grown to depend on the guarantees that it enforces.)

 Originally, the GIL wasn't a big deal.
 When Python was created, multi-core systems were rare.
 And a GIL is simple to write and easy to reason about.
-But today, even watches have multi-core CPUs.
+But today, even wristwatches have multi-core CPUs.
 The GIL is an obvious and glaring defect in what is otherwise a pleasant language.
 Despite CPython's popularity, despite the project's capable developers, despite sponsors such as Google, Microsoft, and Intel, [fixing the GIL isn't even on the roadmap](https://docs.python.org/3.3/faq/library.html#can-t-we-get-rid-of-the-global-interpreter-lock).

 ## Conclusion